mehak1309/vits/README.md

 ### A. Data Preprocessing

 &nbsp;1. **Download the Dataset from Graphana:**
-* Go to the Graphana TTS Dashboard
+* Go to the following link: Graphana TTS Dashboard
 * Choose the language, gender, status, style, and category.

     | Settings   | Value  |